bonsai-rx/docs/articles/documentation-style-guide.md

   - href: lds-installation-guide-windows.md
   - href: lds-installation-guide-linux.md
 ```
-> [!TIP]
-> Article filenames should be simple and reflect either the article title or operator name.
-Titles can be omitted as they will be taken from the first `Heading 1` element.

 ### Manual section

 For the `Manual` section we typically see these elements:

 - Getting Started/Landing page - This typically includes a description of what the package does, how to install the package and funding/acknowledgements.
+This belongs in `docs/index.md`.
 - Installation Instructions - If a package requires external dependencies or additional configuration it would be helpful to dedicate an extra page to this.
-- Workflow Overview - Best illustrated with a flowchart or a basic workflow container
+- Workflow/Conceptual Overview - Best illustrated with a flowchart or a basic workflow container.

 Beyond that, there are many possible ways to organise the rest of the manual articles depending on the type of package that is being supported.